Menu

 Forums

 We hold forums three times a year (March, June and September).
-They are held over the lunch hour 11:30am-1:00pm.
-When possible we like to hold them in-person to allow for a networking, with the option to join online.
-Since COVID-19, they have moved to an online-only format.
+They are online webinars held over the lunch hour 11:30am-1:00pm.

 Members have access to recordings of past forum presentations.
 Click here to access those recordings.